odoo/odoo/addons/stock/doc/stock.rst

 Push rules:

-A rule that trigger another stock.move based on a stock.move based on its destination location.
+A rule that triggers another stock move based on the destination location of the original move.
+The new move has as source location the destination location of the original move.

-Example: When products arrive manually in the “Input” location, you want to move them to “stock” directly with a push rule.
+Example: When products arrive manually in the “Input” location, you want to move them to “Stock” with a push rule afterwards.

-So, when a stock.move “Supplier → Input” is confirmed, this rule will create another stock.move: “Input → Stock”.
-It allows for 3 modes: automatic (the second operation will be validated automatically), manual (the second operation must be validated manually), manual no step added. (the destination of the first move is replaced instead of creating another stock.move.
+So, when a stock move “Supplier → Input” is confirmed, this rule will create another stock move: “Input → Stock”.
+It allows for 3 modes: automatic (the second operation will be validated automatically), manual (the second operation must be validated manually), manual no step added. (the destination of the first move is replaced instead of creating another stock move.

 Push rules should typically only be used on incoming side when a purchase order is created manually and the goods need to be transferred to stock.